Ventile-Client/Download/README.md

 * Delete `Presets.zip`
 * Extract `VentileClient.zip` into the `Launcher` folder
 * Delete `VentileClient.zip`
-* Run `VentileClient.exe`
+* Run `VentileClient.exe or the shortcut on your desktop`
 * Enjoy!

 ## NOTES

  - If you run into any errors, open and issue or report it as v!bug in our discord server!
- - It does take a bit to open the launcher the first time u install
+ - It does take a bit to open the launcher the first time you install
- - Do not open the Installer twice, as that MAY cause an error !
+ - Do not open the installer twice, as this MAY cause an error !